johngoldin/can_i_blog_too/content/post/2020-03-29-covid19-cases-in-connecticut/index.en.md

 Perhaps in recent days there is some sign that the slope of the trends on the log plot  of the confirmed cases are decreasing.
 That's what needs to happen to [flatten the curve](https://www.livescience.com/coronavirus-flatten-the-curve.html).
-It's less clear the "deaths" shows any decrease in the slope.
+Perhaps "deaths" are also showing a decrease in the slope.
 "Deaths" are probably a better measure of the extent of covid-19 infection in Connecticut, but when a death occurs it may be one or two weeks after the case tested positive.